 How fight or flight affects marriage communication

-Sound familiar?
+Does this sound familiar?
 Almost every couple I encounter has told me a similar version of this in their lives.
 I, in fact, have seen this interaction play out in my own marriage and in many relationships close to me.
+In this cycle of communication, we see fight and flight in both couples reactions.
 This type of interaction is natural in all relationships.
-The unfortunate thing is that many of us don’t understand what is happening and never resolve the issue or find a more appropriate way to react to our spouse.
-Most of us think that their partner is the problem (finger pointing), but an underlying pattern that has been ingrained in us for years seems to be drive the interaction.
+The unfortunate thing is that many of us don’t understand what is happening and never resolve the issue.
+We also don’t find more appropriate ways to react to our spouse.

 The Benefits of Fight or Flight in Relationships

 However, fight or flight is not all bad for a relationship.
 These instincts can drive people to fight for the survival of the relationship.
 Humans desire to keep the things that are important to them.
 They don’t want to lose what they have worked hard for or sacrificed so much for.

 So, if a couple can recognize that all might be lost, then “fighting” may help reverse the negative pattern that exists.
 Fighting in this sense means to put a lot of effort into saving the marriage.
 Some people also flee to keep from making things worse, which is not a bad reason to leave.
 It’s not good to make things worse, but outright leaving may be too much.

 What do we do about Fight or Flight to Help our Marriage?